Flocking: Rule variants

 The basic model has been extended in several different ways since Reynolds proposed it.
-For instance, Delgado-Mata et al. extended the basic model to incorporate the effects of fear.
+For instance, C. Delgado-Mata et al. extended the basic model in 2007 to incorporate the effects of fear.
 Olfaction was used to transmit emotion between animals, through pheromones modelled as particles in a free expansion gas.

-Hartman and Benes introduced a complementary force to the alignment that they call the change of leadership.
+Christopher Hartman and Bedr̆ich Benes introduced in 2006 a complementary force to the alignment that they call the change of leadership.
 This steer defines the chance of the bird to become a leader and try to escape.

-Vicsek Models
+Vicsek models

-An early model from the domain of physics, the Vicsek model gained attention in the study of flocking as a form active matter, a system where energy is continually added (unlike thermodynamic models).
+An early model from the domain of physics, the Vicsek model (named after Tamás Vicsek) from 1995 gained attention in the study of flocking as a form active matter, a system where energy is continually added (unlike thermodynamic models).

 Applied to collective motion and swarming, Vicsek models demonstrate that a simpler set of rules with just fixed speed, self-propelled particles, and neighbor alignment, are able to achieve sub-group flocking and milling (vortex structures).
 These models are attractive in physics due to their simplicity and universality.

 Such models however, do not exhibit speed changes due to climbing and diving in flight, or complex phenomena such as orientation waves due to perceptual vision.

-Aerodynamic Models
+Aerodynamic models

-Hemelrijk and Hildenbrandt used attraction, alignment, and avoidance, and extended this with a number of traits of real starlings:
+Charlotte K. Hemelrijk and Hanno Hildenbrandt in 2011 used attraction, alignment, and avoidance, and extended this with a number of traits of real starlings: